Chapter 40½ - Your Guide to Privacy #

 There’s also an ironic point where going to overkill with privacy makes you stand out more.
 If you don’t get 100% anonymization, you’re going to stand out as one hell of a weird data point.
 If you don’t get banned from the service for looking weird, you’ll sure as hell be flagged and watched.
 If you go from Russia to Canada to Mexico in the three page visits, your reported OS and screen resolution change on each, and you block all trackers and ads you can be sure as shit you show up as a red flag.
 See “The Fantasy of Opting Out” from The MIT Press Reader.

 - Or just make a new account dedicated to this false identity.
 Just make sure to log out of everything first (or use a different browser) otherwise the old account and new account will still be linked, defeating the purpose.

 - Or using TOR, a DIY VPN, DNSCrypt, E2E chats, etc. I deemed these a bit to technical for this page for now.
 I might make a 'for the nerds' section latter, feel free to submit a PR if you think otherwise.

 There’s also the point of not being spied on by the government, but at least for now there’s really jack shit you can do about that outside of what’s listed above if you still want to even exist on the internet and not join the Amish in how you use technology.

-The Awesome Privacy list on GitHub may prove useful for find alternative tools that aren’t creepy, unlike M$ Office which is starting to detect “employees colluding” even.
+The Awesome Privacy list on GitHub may prove useful to find alternative tools that aren’t creepy, unlike M$ Office which is starting to detect “employees colluding” even.